 We rebooted the brand with 'Dare Greatly', an idea that meshed the entrepreneurial attitude of Silicon Valley with the fashion cool of downtown New York.

 It served as a rallying cry for Cadillac's employees, and a signal to a new generation that Cadillac had shed its fuddy-duddy image.

 After working on the pitch at Publicis London, I was transferred to the New York office and tasked with helping bring the 'Dare Greatly' platform to life.

 We created a new tone of voice, built a content platform, introduced a subscription model, partnered with fashion designers, rolled out VR to dealerships, and put cars in the Entourage movie, along with the odd TV spot and retail catalogue.

 We launched 'Dare Greatly' with a big 360 integrated brand campaign around the Oscars.

 Unbranded teaser paste ups around New York, and a whiting out of all Cadillac's social channels in the week leading up to the big night.

 And then, instead of showing cars, we unveiled a mindset.

-After that lovely piece of brand work, we had to make the platform work for the new model launches.
+After that, we had to make the platform work for the new model launches.

 Unfortunately the dealers didn't agree with the strategy for the XT5, so our spot was scrapped and re-filmed as a glorified brochure spot.